smart-edge-open/ido-specs/doc/building-blocks/enhanced-platform-awareness/openness-telemetry.md

 #### Usage

 1. Pull the Edge Apps repository.
-2. Build the sample telemetry application Docker image and push to the local Docker registry from the Edge Apps repo.
+2. Build the sample telemetry application Docker image and push to the local Harbor registry from the Edge Apps repo.

     ```shell
     cd edgeapps/applications/telemetry-sample-app/image/
-    ./build.sh push <docker _registry_ip> <port>
+    ./build.sh push <harbor_registry_ip> <port>
     ```

 3. Create a secret using a root-ca created as part of OEK telemetry deployment (this will authorize against the Collector certificates).